josmeuleman/FRLib/README.md

 FRButtonLEDTest.ino

 ## FRPPMReceiver
-The PPMReceiver creates a listener to a PPM signal.
+The PPMReceiver class creates a listener to a PPM signal.
 Usage and Methods:

     #include <FRPPMReceiver.h>